ptech2009/debian-upgrade-script/README.md

 To perform an upgrade without automatic removal of foreign packages, disabling external repositories, or automatic reboot:

 sudo bash debian-upgrade.sh

 This allows you to review and handle any identified issues manually.
+Specifying a Target Debian Version Manually

+By default, the script automatically detects and upgrades to the latest stable Debian version.
+If you wish to specify a target Debian version manually, you can edit the script and set the TARGET_VERSION variable to your desired version.
+For example:

+# In the script, find the line:

+# TARGET_VERSION=$(get_latest_debian_version)

+# And replace it with:

+TARGET_VERSION="bullseye"  # For Debian 11

+Note: Manual changes to the script should be done carefully.
 Steps

     Download the Script